skyciv/building-web-based-engineering-tools-with-javascript/README.md

 2. Open the Project Template folder in VS Code.
 3. Log into SkyCiv and navigate to the Build Your Own Calculator tab.
 4. Click Upload Code.
-5. Upload the *1.0 Project Template Folder*.
+5. Upload the *1.0 Project Template* Folder.
 6. As development progresses, re-upload this folder to test out the application!

 ### Development Documentation